 The more money you put toward your loan, the faster it will get down to $0.
 You can either increase the amount you pay each month or increase the frequency of your payments, or both.
 This is a good tactic to eliminate negative equity as well.

 More Affordable Alternative Options To A 84-Months Car Loan

 Before making a final decision on a 84-month auto loan, it is wise to consider all the alternatives.
 When considering your options, be sure to find a balance between the car that you really want and a car that is affordable with your budget.

 - Long Loan, Low APR.
 To make a car loan more affordable with an extended loan term, find one with a low APR.
 This way you’ll free up money to use elsewhere and won’t break the bank with your car purchase.

 - Lease, Don’t Buy.
 When you lease a car instead of buying, you usually pay less upfront and have lower monthly payments.
 At the end of the lease, there is often an option to buy the car at the current market value.

 - Large Down Payment.
 To avoid negative equity on a long loan, make a large down payment.
 In essence, you’re prepaying the depreciation on the car you buy.

 - Avoid New Car Models.
 New cars are very expensive and lose their value rapidly once they’re purchased.
 Selecting an older model or used car will be easier on your wallet.

-At the end of the day, 84 month auto loans are typically not the best financing choice available.
+At the end of the day, car loans with 84-month-long terms are typically not the best financing choice available.
 The relatively cheap monthly payments are deceiving since the overall cost will be much more expensive.
-Not only that, but you don’t want to be stuck in a seven year loan, especially on an asset that is quickly declining in value.
+Not only that, but you don’t want to be stuck in a seven-year loan, especially on an asset that is quickly depreciating in value.